OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 Modeling a Model
 ----------------

+.. _creating-new-class :

-Creating a New Modelica class
+Creating a New Modelica Class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Creating a new Modelica class in OMEdit is rather straightforward.